 in the USA and around the world have so systematically tampered with instrumental

 temperature data that it cannot be safely said that there has been any

 significant net 'global warming' in the 20th century."

 |This very interesting graph relates periods of warming and cooling over 4000 years to known historic events. (click for a larger version) It is even uptodate to Nov 2009 after cooling began in 1998.
 Study it to let the effect of temperature on civilisation, sink in.
 In every warm period, civilisations flourished, only to languish or disappear in successive cold periods when there was not enough food.
 The most recent cold period was the Great Potato Famine (Dalton mimimum, 1845-1852) and before that the Little Ice Age when the Thames froze over (Maunder minimum 1645-1715), which caused hunger, disease and mass emigrations to the USA.|

 |Is warming caused by fossil

-The whole panic about CO2 is based on the fear that increasing levels of greenhouse gases may cause runaway global warming as happened on our 'sister planet' Venus.
-But Venus is a strange planet.
+The whole panic about CO2 is based on the fear that increasing levels of greenhouse gases may cause runaway global warming as 'happened' on our 'sister planet' Venus.
+But Venus is a strange planet, producing more heat than it receives.
 Still, the IPCC bases its computer models almost entirely on the assumption that CO2 causes warming.
 Yet a vast amount of evidence proves that this cannot be the case.

 |All ancient records, from ice cores to sediment cores, to corals to dripstones, show that temperature changes preceded CO2 changes by 100-800 years.
 But even the most recent records show this.
 Here are the fluctuations in temperature and CO2 (from Mauna Loa) from 1958, also showing that temperature mainly leads CO2.
 This overwhelming fact means that CO2 does not cause temperature changes.|